 Board of Directors

-Mary Johanna Brown (Chair) In addition to being the current chair of the New Hampshire Women’s Initiative, Mary Jo is the Founder and President of Brown & Company Design, a nationally recognized strategic design firm, and big brown books, a publishing company.
+Mary Johanna Brown (Chair) is the Founder and President of Brown & Company Design, a nationally recognized strategic design firm, and big brown books, a publishing company.
 An active volunteer, Mary Jo has also served on several New Hampshire not-for-profit boards and is engaged in many community activities.

 Pubali Chakravorty-Campbell is a Partner, Business Operations, at Human Resource Partners, LLC.
 She serves their clients by providing business operations coaching and training for those business owners and leaders who have the desire to take their organizations to the next level.
 A former fitness industry entrepreneur, she was selected as a Remarkable Woman in Healthcare (’10) by New Hampshire Magazine, and NH Union Leader 40 Under 40 (’12).
 In addition, she is a Board Member for Girls Inc. of NH, and a graduate of Leadership Greater Manchester (’11) and Leadership New Hampshire (’12).
 Pubali has a B.A. in Economics, (Boston Univ. ’01), is a Co-Active™ Executive Coach (‘14), and a certified DiSC® facilitator.